7 Author Shoutouts – Authors We Love To Recommend

 Arthur Laurents

-Arthur Laurents, a Brooklyn native, was a renowned playwright.
-He crafted the scripts for several iconic Broadway shows such as West Side Story, Gypsy, Anyone Can Whistle, and La Cage aux Folles.
+A standing ovation Author Shoutout to Arthur Laurents, a Brooklyn native, who was a renowned playwright.
+He crafted the scripts (books) for several iconic Broadway shows such as West Side Story, Gypsy, Anyone Can Whistle, and La Cage aux Folles.
 Additionally, he directed a few productions, receiving Tony Awards for Best Musical (Hallelujah, Baby in 1968) and Best Direction of a Musical (La Cage aux Folles in 1984).
 Laurents also wrote screenplays, including Alfred Hitchcock’s Rope, the beloved film The Way We Were, and the critically acclaimed The Turning Point.

 LitStack